GSA/digitalgov.gov/content/news/2021/11/2021-11-01-start-your-tech-career-in-government-as-a-u-s-digital-corps-fellow.md

 I have extended my PIF term to continue building the Digital Corps program—a program I would have loved when I was starting out my career—and I hope that you consider joining us as a Fellow!

-Applications for the U.S. Digital Corps will open on Monday, November 8 and close on Monday, November 15th.
+Applications for the U.S. Digital Corps will **open on Monday, November 8** and **close on Monday, November 15th**.
 We encourage you to apply on the day applications open, as they may close before the deadline.

 *Visit our website to learn more about the [opportunity](https://digitalcorps.gsa.gov/opportunity/) and the [application process](https://digitalcorps.gsa.gov/process/#preparing), and if you have any questions, reach out to us at [usdc-application@gsa.gov](mailto:usdc-application@gsa.gov).*

+{{< img src="apply-now-u-s-digital-corps-1200" >}}